Graduate Member (GHGI)

 - Professional indemnity insurance (copy of current certificate)

-- Written confirmation of your CRB certificate (if relevant) indicating level of disclosure.
+- Written confirmation of your DBS (Disclosure and Barring Service) certificate (if relevant) indicating level of disclosure.

 £120.00 for UK graduate members